Finding the Classic Beauty in your Everyday

 Her portfolio is available here.

-The CMU workshop is a 100% online classroom experience.
-Once you sign up, you have access to a course forum that is open 24 hours a day so that you can learn and join discussions on your own schedule.
+Your workshop registration includes access to a private online forum for sharing and discussion.
+The classroom forum is open 24 hours a day so that you can learn and join discussions on your own schedule.

-Each week students receive a set of course materials– these materials generally include a PDF and/or videos.
-Throughout the week, instructors and TAs are present in the forum every day to answer questions and offer encouragement.
-Students receive an assignment each week that pertains to the topics covered in the course materials and class discussion throughout the week.
+Students receive an assignment to complete each week that pertains to the topics covered in the course materials and builds upon class discussion throughout the week.

 Full Participation students engage in an interactive online classroom experience that includes instructor-led group discussions and detailed, personalized guidance for the duration of the workshop.
-Full participation students post their assignments in the forum and receive instructor and TA critiques each week.
-They also have lifetime access to a Workshop Alumni forum for continued peer discussion after the course concludes.
+Full participation students post their assignments in the forum and receive critique each week.

 Study Along students have access to all materials and are able to view all content and conversation in the main workshop forum.
 They also receive access to their own private Study Along subforum for peer study groups and image shares.
 Study along students will not be able to ask the instructor questions or request instructor feedback on their assignments, but they can follow along with instructor critiques of the Full Participation assignments.